chen1180/chen1180.github.io/_posts/2020-08-24-homogeneous-cooridnate.md

 -3\\3\end{bmatrix}=\begin{bmatrix}-4.24\\0.0\end{bmatrix}
 $$

-For matrix, the above two steps can be combined into one formula:
+For matrix, the above two steps can be combined into one equation:

 $$
 p=R_2 \cdot R_1 \cdot p_1=